Alfresco/docs-alfresco/desktop-sync/latest/admin/index.md

 syncui.enableManageContent = <true/false>
 ```

-* This property can take a boolean value (i.e. `true` or `false`).
-If it's not specified, the property is set to `true` by default.

-* If there are no valid paths enforced to sync from the configuration file (i.e. paths that exist and that the user can access), the value for this property will be set automatically to `true`.
-So the value from the configuration file will not be taken in account, and the content selection dialog will be enabled.
+* The property defaults to `true`, even if it's not specified.

 * If there are enforced sync paths in the configuration file and the content selection dialog is enabled, those path are always marked as checked/unchecked in the UI as specified in the configuration file.

+* If there are no valid enforced sync paths from the configuration file (i.e. paths that exist and that the user can access), the value for this property is automatically set to `true`.
+So the value from the configuration file isn't taken into account, and the content selection dialog is enabled.

-> **Note:** A special case that's worth highlighting is the user can't add a folder that covers a forced sync path as a constraint.
-For example, setting the following values results in the content selection dialog being displayed, even though the `syncui.enableManageContent` property is set to `false`, since it would results in there being no valid paths to sync:
+> **Note:** A special case that's worth highlighting from the last comment is where you can't add a folder as a constraint that's already covered by an enforced sync path.
+For example, setting the following values results in the content selection dialog being displayed, even though the `syncui.enableManageContent` property is set to `false`, since it would result in there being no valid paths to sync:
 >
 > ```text
 > syncui.enableManageContent = false